-destroyCallback All functions on this list are called when this widget is destroyed.

-foreground A pixel value which indexes the widget's colormap to derive the color used to draw the thumb.

-height width

-The height and width of this widget in pixels.

-insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes international This is a boolean flag, only settable at widget creation time.
-While not utilized in this widget, it can and should be checked by any subclasses that have behavior that should vary with locale.

-jumpProc All functions on this callback list are called when the NotifyThumb action is invoked.
-See the Scrollbar Actions section for details.

-length The height of a vertical scrollbar or the width of a horizontal scrollbar.

-mappedWhenManaged If this resource is True, then the widget's window will automatically be minimumThumb The smallest size, in pixels, to which the thumb can shrink.

-orientation The orientation is the direction that the thumb will be allowed to move.

-This value can be either XtorientVertical or XtorientHorizontal.
-A converter is registered for this resource that will convert the following strings: vertical and horizontal.

-pointerColor A pixel value which indexes the widget's colormap to derive the forepointerColorBackground A pixel value which indexes the widget's colormap to derive the screen The screen on which this widget is displayed.
-This is not a settable scrollDCursor This cursor is used when scrolling backward in a vertical scrollbar.

-scrollHCursor This cursor is used when a horizontal scrollbar is inactive.

-scrollLCursor This cursor is used when scrolling forward in a horizontal scrollbar.

-scrollProc All functions on this callback list may be called when the NotifyScroll action is invoked.
-See the Scrollbar Actions section for details.

-scrollRCursor This cursor is used when scrolling backward in a horizontal scrollbar, or when thumbing a vertical scrollbar.

-scrollUCursor This cursor is used when scrolling forward in a vertical scrollbar, or when thumbing a horizontal scrollbar.

-scrollVCursor This cursor is used when a vertical scrollbar is inactive.

-sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is shown This is the size of the thumb, expressed as a percentage (0.0 - 1.0) of the length of the scrollbar.

-thickness The width of a vertical scrollbar or the height of a horizontal scrollbar.

-thumb This pixmap is used to tile (or stipple) the thumb of the scrollbar.
-If no tiling is desired, then set this resource to None.
+destroyCallback All functions on this list are called when this widget is destroyed. foreground A pixel value which indexes the widget's colormap to derive the color used to draw the thumb. height width The height and width of this widget in pixels. insensitiveBorder This pixmap will be tiled into the widget's border if the widget becomes insensitive. international This is a boolean flag, only settable at widget creation time.
+While not utilized in this widget, it can and should be checked by any subclasses that have behavior that should vary with locale. jumpProc All functions on this callback list are called when the NotifyThumb action is invoked.
+See the Scrollbar Actions section for details. length The height of a vertical scrollbar or the width of a horizontal scrollbar. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. minimumThumb The smallest size, in pixels, to which the thumb can shrink. orientation The orientation is the direction that the thumb will be allowed to move.
+This value can be either XtorientVertical or XtorientHorizontal .
+A converter is registered for this resource that will convert the following strings: vertical and horizontal . pointerColor A pixel value which indexes the widget's colormap to derive the fore- ground color of the pointer symbol specified by the cursorName resource. pointerColorBackgroun A pixel value which indexes the widget's colormap to derive the background color of the pointer symbol specified by the cursor-Name resource. screen The screen on which this widget is displayed.
+This is not a settable resource. scrollDCursor This cursor is used when scrolling backward in a vertical scrollbar. scrollHCursor This cursor is used when a horizontal scrollbar is inactive. scrollLCursor This cursor is used when scrolling forward in a horizontal scrollbar. scrollProc All functions on this callback list may be called when the NotifyScroll action is invoked.
+See the Scrollbar Actions section for details. scrollRCursor This cursor is used when scrolling backward in a horizontal scrollbar, or when thumbing a vertical scrollbar. scrollUCursor This cursor is used when scrolling forward in a vertical scrollbar, or when thumbing a horizontal scrollbar. scrollVCursor This cursor is used when a vertical scrollbar is inactive. sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is False . shown This is the size of the thumb, expressed as a percentage $(0.0 - 1.0)$ of the length of the scrollbar. thickness The width of a vertical scrollbar or the height of a horizontal scrollbar. thumb This pixmap is used to tile (or stipple) the thumb of the scrollbar.
+If no tiling is desired, then set this resource to None .
 This resource will accept either a bitmap or a pixmap that is the same depth as the window.
 The resource converter for this resource constructs bitmaps from the contents of files.
-(See Converting Bitmaps for details.)

-topOfThumb The location of the top of the thumb, as a percentage (0.0 - 1.0) of the length of the scrollbar.
+(See Converting Bitmaps for details.) topOfThumb The location of the top of the thumb, as a percentage $(0.0 - 1.0)$ of the length of the scrollbar.
 This resource was called top in previous versions of the Athena widget set.
-The name collided with the a Form widget constraint resource, and had to be changed.

-y The location of the upper left outside corner of this widget in its parent.
+The name collided with the a Form widget constraint resource, and had to be changed. translations The event bindings associated with this widget. Х У The location of the upper left outside corner of this widget in its parent.